 - However, Model C has an even higher overlap with the ground truth.
 But it also has a high overlap with the background.

 - So from models B and C, it is clear that a metric based on only overlap is not a fair one as we should also account for localization accuracy.
-It is not just about matching the Ground Truth, but how closely the prediction matches the Ground Truth.
+It is not just about matching the Ground Truth, but how closely the prediction matches it.

 - The prediction fails to predict the area inside the Ground Truth.